DexterInd/BrickPi/README.md

 ## This Repository

-This repository only holds firmware and hardware designs.
+This repository only holds firmware and hardware designs, as well as software examples for Python, C, and Scratch.
-**Python** - If you're looking for our BrickPi Python libraries, look here:	https://github.com/DexterInd/BrickPi_Python

-**C** - If you're looking for the BrickPi C Libraries, look here: 		https://github.com/DexterInd/BrickPi_C

-**Scratch** - If you're looking for the BrickPi Scratch libraries, look here:	https://github.com/DexterInd/BrickPi_Scratch

 ## Image for the SD Card
 Our custom image for the Raspberry Pi makes using the BrickPi easy.
-We've modified wheezy a little bit.
-You can download the latest image here [on our getting started section.](http://www.dexterindustries.com/BrickPi/getting-started/pi-prep/)
+We've modified the standard Raspbian a little bit.
+You can download the latest image here [on our getting started section.](https://www.dexterindustries.com/howto/install-raspbian-for-robots-image-on-an-sd-card/)

 ## Firmware